geometry-labs/icon-api/TUTORIAL.md

 #### Graphql API

-The Graphql API can be accesses through the Graphql Playground located at `/graph/` (or any other graphql client)
+The Graphql API can be accessed through the Graphql Playground located at `/graph/` (or any other graphql client)

 Example Graphql query made to `/graph/query`:
 ```